elevyg/chlechico.live/README.md

-# Website for Huerto Jeinimeni 🪴

-## Located in Chile Chico 🇨🇱, Chilean Patagonia
+# Live in Chile Chico